 For example, during the checkout process, it is good to break the process into subtasks.
 Each subtask should consist of related tasks.
 For instance, one subtask to collect user personal data and the other task to collect payment details.

-Breaking a long tasks into subtasks, helps to establish a flow by connecting related tasks.
-For example presenting the purchase button after browsing some products.
+Breaking a long task into subtasks helps to establish a flow by connecting related tasks.
+For example, presenting the purchase button after browsing some products.
 Breaking the tasks down into subtasks with a clear visual indicator of progression gives user the right ‘gratification’ at the right intervals to ensure that the user completes the task without dropping off.

 Effective mobile app UIs should reduce the user’s learning curve by focusing on learnability.
 Using familiar screens that users have interacted with, in other apps helps the user to learn quickly on how to interact with the app.